BMI Calculator for Men

 • You are planning to start a significant new exercise or weight loss program

 Your doctor can order blood tests, measure body composition more precisely, assess cardiovascular health, and check hormone levels -- all things a BMI calculator cannot do.
 BMI is a starting point, not a conclusion.
 For evidence-based guidance on how to lower your BMI or improve your BMI, explore our guides.
-The Mayo Clinic and American Heart Association also provide excellent men's health resources.
 Learn more about your healthy BMI range and what it means for long-term wellness.

 Frequently Asked Questions